DeiInvictus/deiinvictus.github.io/_posts/2023-02-02-bible-version-litmus-tests.markdown

 Heiser, M. S. (n.d.). *Versions*.
 Dr. Michael S. Heiser. https://drmsh.com/bible-versions/

-Wallace, Daniel B. (2019, March 5). *How can you trust the New Testament when the original manuscripts are different?* [Video].
+Wallace, D. B. (2019, March 5). *How can you trust the New Testament when the original manuscripts are different?* [Video].
 Zondervan. https://youtu.be/NikVdhp0YFs

 <br>